openshift-labs/cloud-native-guides/getting-started.md

 CDK configures a pre-built, single-node OpenShift cluster locally, so you can try the latest version of OpenShift Container Platform.

-If you haven't already installed CDK, follow these instructions to install it now: https://access.redhat.com/documentation/en-us/red_hat_container_development_kit/3.1/html/getting_started_guide/getting_started_with_container_development_kit#installing-minishift[Installing Container Development Kit]
+If you haven't already installed CDK, follow these instructions to install it now: [Installing Container Development Kit](https://access.redhat.com/documentation/en-us/red_hat_container_development_kit/3.1/html/getting_started_guide/getting_started_with_container_development_kit#installing-minishift)

 {% else %}